 Ritalin is the most commonly used brand name for Methylphenidate.
 On the other hand, Adderall is a brand which contains two amphetamines in a single preparation.
 They are Amphetamine and Dextroamphetamine.

-Many parameters can provide a clearer picture on this comparison.
+Many parameters can provide a clearer picture of this comparison.
 Nonetheless, the key lies in considering those which are relevant to the end users.

-After going through the following comparison on Methylphenidate vs. Adderall, you can expect to select the medication that best meets your need.
-Also, take care if one medication is going to cost you more than the other.
+After going through the following comparison, one can expect to select the medication that best meets the need.
+Also, take care if one medication is going to cost more than the other.

 Methylphenidate vs Adderall: Effectiveness